It4innovations/hyperqueue/docs/jobs/cresources.md

 ### Disable Hyper Threading

-If you want to detect CPUs but ignores HyperThreading then ``--no-hyper-threading`` flag can be used.
+If you want to detect CPUs but ignore HyperThreading then ``--no-hyper-threading`` flag can be used.
 It will detect only the first virtual core of each physical core.

 Example: